avast/retdec-support/README.md

 Support packages for the [RetDec](https://github.com/avast-tl/retdec) decompiler.

-Packages contain the following information:
+The packages contain the following data:
-* Mapping of ordinal numbers to names for functions from selected Windows DLLs.
+* A mapping of ordinal numbers to names for functions from selected Windows DLLs.
-* Database of data types for functions from selected standard header files.
+* A database of data types for functions from selected standard header files.
 * YARA rules for statically linked code detection for functions from selected standard libraries.
 * YARA rules for standard cryptographic constants.

-Packages get created like this:
+The packages are created as follows:
 ```
 XZ_DEFAULTS="-T 8" XZ_OPT=-9 tar cvJf retdec-support_2018-02-08.tar.xz *
 ```

 ## Use

-A suitable package from this repository is automatically downloaded during the RetDec installation step.
+A suitable package from this repository is automatically downloaded during the installation step of RetDec.

 ## License